 Welcome to our official guide to Galway Racecourse.
-In this section we explore this great racecourse in detail, looking at its history, the Galway Festival, a guide to the track, hotel picks, fixtures, travel information, betting guides and even the weather!
+In this section we explore this great racecourse in detail, looking at its history, the Galway Festival and its main races including the Galway Plate and Galway Mile, a guide to the track, hotel picks, fixtures, travel information, betting guides and even the weather!

 - 3 Main Races and Events